Skip to main content

 About

-Emberward is a single player strategy game.
+Emberward is a single player tactical management game with a fantasy theme.
 It was developed by Refic Games and was released on June 25, 2024.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews